Extended uncertainty principle and Van der Waals black holes: Limiting cases

 To start off the first one, we set $b=0$, and consider $a=1/2\pi $ for the sake of convenience.
 Such a choice of $b$ does not violate the reverse isoperimetric inequality.
 In this scenario, the equation of state given in Eq. (\ref{eq}), takes the form of

 Then, the lapse function, given in Eq. (\ref{METFUN}), reduces to

-Considering that the last term, which is linearly proportional to beta, is the EUP-correction term, we can say that this lapse function is the EUP-corrected (A)dS Schwarzschild black hole lapse function.
+Considering that the last term, which is linearly proportional to beta, is the EUP-correction term, we can say that this lapse function is the EUP-corrected AdS Schwarzschild black hole lapse function.
 Using this lapse function we express the EUP-corrected mass, volume, and Hawking temperature functions, respectively as follows:

-In Fig. \ref{EUPSCH}, we demonstrate the EUP-corrected Hawking temperature of (A)dS Schwarzschild black hole.
+In Fig. \ref{EUPSCH}, we demonstrate the EUP-corrected Hawking temperature of AdS Schwarzschild black hole.

 We observe that EUP corrections lead to a physical finite range for the event horizon radius.
 At the highest value of the radius, the black hole has a finite remnant mass.
 Since such scenarios are widely investigated in the literature \cite{Park, HH, HC}, we do not prefer to carry on a detailed discussion here.